czakogergo/airbus-ship-detection/README.md

 |------|-------------|
 | `airbus_training_pipeline.ipynb` | Complete data preparation, training, and evaluation pipeline |

-## 🐳 Docker Instructions

-This project provides Docker support to ensure a reproducible execution environment for data preprocessing, model training, and evaluation.

-### Build and Run
+### Build and Run (Docker)

+This project provides a GPU-enabled Docker image based on `tensorflow/tensorflow:2.15.0-gpu`.
+The container runs the full pipeline by executing `run.sh` on startup.

 The container executes:
 - data loading and preprocessing